 - Too much social media use

-Avoiding these mistakes will keep your preparation on track.
+Therefore, avoiding these mistakes will keep your preparation on track.

 Best Books for NEET Preparation with Boards